Cervical ruptured disc

-A cervical ruptured disc originates in between the bones, or vertebrae, of the cervical spine, where round discs provide our neck with cushioning and support.
-Each disc contains a tough outer layer called the annulus fibrosus, which encases a gel-like substance called the nucleus pulposus.
-Aging, degenerative disc disease, poor posture, stress on the spine, or injuries can cause a disc to rupture, pushing the nucleus into the spinal canal or nerve roots.
-Pain and other symptoms can develop as a result.
+A cervical ruptured disc occurs when one of the spinal discs between the cervical vertebrae develops a tear.
+Each disc consists of a tough outer layer which encases a gel-like substance that gives the spine cushioning and support.
+Aging, degenerative disc disease, poor posture, stress on the spine or injuries can cause a disc to rupture, pushing the nucleus into the spinal canal or nerve roots.
+Pain and other symptoms can develop if the expelled disc material puts pressure on the spinal cord or an exiting nerve root.

 - Over-the-counter pain and anti-inflammatory medications